BWBrook/chase-clustering/README.md

   CSV files storing the fossil mammal occurrence data and site coordinates:
   - `pleistocene_all.csv`
   - `holocene_all.csv`
+  - `holocene_wild.csv`
   - `all_site_coords.csv`
   - `pleistocene_paired.csv`
   - `holocene_paired.csv`
   - `paired_site_coords.csv`

 - **src/**
-  Three main R scripts that conduct all analyses described in the paper:
+  Five R scripts are available to replicate all analyses described in the paper:
-  1. `qe_biogeography_clustchase.r` – Implements the chase clustering algorithm, including data filtering and iterative improvement of cluster assignments based purely on compositional similarity.
+  1. `qm_clustchase_func.r` – Function library, implements the chase clustering algorithm, with iterative improvement of cluster assignments based purely on compositional similarity.
+  2. `qm_clustchase_main.r` – Runs the chase clustering algorithm, including data filtering, on the datasets.
-  2. `qe_biogeography_clustgeo.r` – Applies Ward’s hierarchical clustering with spatial constraints (via ClustGeo) to illustrate the role of geography in shaping community structure.
+  3. `qm_clustgeo.r` – Applies Ward’s hierarchical clustering with spatial constraints (via ClustGeo) to illustrate the role of geography in shaping community structure.
+  4. `qm_domesticates.r` – Uses ARI metric and summary statistics to examine the impact of domesticated species on Holocene composition.
-  3. `qe_turnover_paired_sites.r` – Calculates site-level turnover for paired localities that have both Late Pleistocene and Holocene faunal data, displaying shifts in species composition through time.
+  5. `qm_turnover_paired_sites.r` – Calculates site-level turnover for paired localities that have both Late Pleistocene and Holocene faunal data, displaying shifts in species composition through time.

 ## Requirements